LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings

 \subsection{Dataset Curation}

-We detail how we collected, curated, and annotated these videos.
-An overview of the pipeline is shown in Fig.~\ref{fig:data_curation_pipeline}), with comprehensive curation details, surgical background, and dataset validation provided in the supplementary material.
+We summarize how we collected, curated, and annotated these videos below (Fig.~\ref{fig:data_curation_pipeline}), with comprehensive curation details, surgical background, and dataset validation provided in the supplementary material.

-\textbf{Video collection.} We first compiled a list of 35 distinct minimally invasive surgical procedure types~\cite{MayoKeyholeList2023} (see Fig.~1 in supplementary material).
-Inspired by works in other fields~\cite{Ephrat2018LookingSeparation,Carreira2017QuoDataset, Yang2019VideoSegmentation, Abu-El-Haija2016YouTube-8M:Benchmark, Monfort2020MomentsUnderstanding}, we collected our videos from YouTube.
+\textbf{Video collection.} We first compiled a list of 35 distinct minimally invasive surgical procedure types~\cite{MayoKeyholeList2023}.
+Inspired by works~\cite{Ephrat2018LookingSeparation,Carreira2017QuoDataset, Yang2019VideoSegmentation, Abu-El-Haija2016YouTube-8M:Benchmark, Monfort2020MomentsUnderstanding}, we collected our videos from YouTube.
 For each of the $35$ procedures, we searched for videos of their robotic and non-robotic variants using the strings ``robotic $<$procedure type$>$'' and ``laparoscopic $<$procedure type$>$'', respectively.
 We run the video collection process until we had $500$ different videos collected for each procedure leading to a total of $\approx$18K raw videos.

 \textbf{Video classification.} The raw videos collected based on search keywords contained a diverse range of content, including patient testimonials and conference presentations.
 To avoid including non-surgical videos in our dataset, we classified the videos as surgical and non-surgical (Fig. ~\ref{fig:data_curation_pipeline}b).
 First, we created 4$\times$4-image video storyboards (i.e., a single image containing 16 key video frames) for each video using the method described in \cite{Garcia-Peraza-Herrera2023VideoSum:Summarization}.
 Second, a dataset of 2160 surgical and 1910 non-surgical video storyboards (Fig. \ref{fig:data_curation_pipeline}b) was annotated.
 Third, a binary video storyboard classifier (i.e., a ResNet18~\cite{He2016DeepRecognition}) was trained on this dataset and run over all the raw videos.
 Finally, manual verification was performed on the videos classified as surgical.